China Visa – Tourist & Business Visa Information Guide

 Could I apply for a Chinese visa by mail?

-Entries on visa means how much time you could enter the country with the visa in 90 days.
-For example if you have a double entry visa which means you are able to enter China (mainland) two times.
-If you travel for New York to China this would be one entry and let’s say you then visit Hong Kong and back to China this would be a second entry.
+Entries on visa mean how much time you could enter the country with the visa in 90 days.
+For example, if you have a double entry visa which means you are able to enter China (mainland) two times.
+If you travel for New York to China this would be one entry and let’s say you then visit Hong Kong and back to China this would be the second entry.

 How many Chinese visa entries there is?